 From a tweet:

-1. On the tweet click on the 3 dots icon
+1. On the tweet click on arrow at the top right of the tweet.

-2. From here, you can choose to mute this user, block the user, or report the tweet.
+2. From the drop down menu, you can choose to mute this user, block the user, or report the tweet.

 From a profile:

 1. Go to the profile page of the account you wish to block.

 2. Click or tap the gear icon on their profile page.